jrcheeseman/Data-Science-Specialization/Getting-and-Cleaning-Data/README.md

   11. Create a tidy data set with the average of each variable for each activity and each subject
   12. Write data to file

+Note to grader:

+The assignment instructions did not clearly distinguish what information is expected in the CodeBook and README files.
+The first set of instructions say "...a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
+You should also include a README.md in the repo with your scripts.
+This repo explains how all of the scripts work and how they are connected."
+But during submission the instructions were "You should include a README.md in the repo describing how the script works and the code book describing the variables."
+I attempted to provide all of the required information in both the CodeBook and README files, even though this repeats some of the same information.
+I hope you will understand...